aplteam/MarkAPL/Files/MarkAPL.md

   1. `"This: \" is an escaped double quote"` will result in "This: \" is an escaped double quote" which is certainly not appreciated.

-However, the first case is something you will come across frequently while the second one is unlikely to ever cause headache.
-Unless there is a `~` character part of the path.
+However, the first case is something you will come across frequently while the second one is unlikely to ever cause a headache, unless there is a `~` character part of the path.
 Watch this:

 ```
 C:\~\myfile